ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Namespace URL - the namespace URL is the ID where the data is stored
     * Updated - time-stamp (or version number) of when entries in the namespace were last updated
     * List of values containing:
-       * expires - (optional) if entry must expire at a certain date (as seconds since epoch)
+       * Expires - (optional) if entry must expire at a certain date (as seconds since epoch)
-       * encrypted value - each value encrypted
+       * Encrypted value - each value encrypted
          * `<encrypted-value>` = `<salt-string>` + ":" + `<proof>` + ":" + base64(encrypt(`<key>`, `<value>`)
            * `<key>` = hmac(`<lockbox-passphrase>`, "lockbox:" + `<permission-url>` + ":" + `<value-name>`)
            * `<iv>` = hash(`<salt-string>`)